keithcurtis1/token-action-maker/README.md

 *modified by keithcurtis & Gigs*

 This script creates token actions on selected tokens for the D&D 5e by Roll20 sheet.
 Tokens must represent character sheets, either PC or NPC.
+As of 0.2.9, the script will also abbreviate common phrases like "(One Handed)" to "-1H"

 **!ta** This command will create a full suite of token action buttons for a selected character.
 Actions for NPCs and Attacks for PCs.

+**!sortta** This command functions identically to !ta, but will prepend "a-" to NPC actions, and "la-" to NPC Legendary Actions

 **!deleteta** will delete ALL token actions for the selected character, whether they were created by this script or not.
 Use with caution.

 You can create specific classes of abilities by using the following arguments separated by spaces:
 - **attacks** Creates a button for each attack.
 In the case of NPCs, this includes all Actions.